jmeyers91/rapid/README.md

 ### Actions

-Actions are added to rapid using the `action` method and can optionally include a input schema for validation.
+Actions are added to rapid using the `action` method and can optionally include an input schema for validation.
 All actions are asynchronous.

 ```js
 rapid.action(